bradleytechman/website/docs/support/unbricking/unbrick-ch341a.md

 Now that everything is prepped, time to flash the device.
 To be thorough, we'll perform a 2nd verification after flashing to ensure the integrity of the flashed firmware.

 1. Flash the firmware:
-    * If flashing your own backup created by the Firmware Utility Script (or any backup made from a live system), use
+    * For Intel-based ChromeOS devices, flash using
-      * `sudo flashrom -p ch341a_spi --ifd -i bios -w <filename>`
+      * `sudo flashrom -p raiden_debug_spi:target=AP -w <filename> --ifd -i bios`
-    * Otherwise use
+    * For all other devices, use
-      * `sudo flashrom -p ch341a_spi -w <filename>`
+      * `sudo flashrom -p raiden_debug_spi:target=AP -w <filename>`

-    Where \<filename\> is the name of your backup file, UEFI firmware file, or shellball firmware file.
+    Where `<filename\>` is the name of your backup file, UEFI firmware file, or shellball firmware file.
 This will usually take 30s-90s to complete; flashrom will first read the flash chip, determine which sectors differ, erase those sectors, write the new data, then verify the data written.

 2. Verify the firmware

 Even though flashrom does this as part of the write process, verifying the entire flash chip is quick and an easy way to ensure everything went as it should:

-* As before, if flashing your own backup created by the Firmware Utility Script (or any backup made from a live system), use
+    * As before, if flashing an Intel-based device, use
-  * `sudo flashrom -p ch341a_spi --ifd -i bios -v <filename>`
+      * `sudo flashrom -p ch341a_spi -v <filename> --ifd -i bios`
     * Otherwise, use
       * `sudo flashrom -p ch341a_spi -v <filename>`
       * Using the same filename as before.
 If the verification passes, then disconnect the CH341a from the host machine, and then remove the chip clip.

 ### Clean Up

 Reassembly is the reverse of disassembly.
 Reconnect the internal battery and replace the bottom cover/keyboard.
 Flip over the device, connect external power, press the power button, and cross your fingers :)

----

-Adapted from <a href="https://wiki.mrchromebox.tech/Unbricking">https://wiki.mrchromebox.tech/Unbricking</a>